tbensky/selenium-peoplesoft/README.md

 ## Back to the spinner: wait_for_spinner()

 As irritating as the spinners are to the human-based data-entry effort, they help enormously here to keep things on track in this automated mode.
 Why?
-I always tell Selenium to (simulate a "tab" key after typing text into a text-field)[https://github.com/tbensky/selenium-peoplesoft/blob/cbcf40d99993a2ec40b6cfad69121d5017f8e7c9/src/autops.py#L57].
-This forces PS to its needed "call-home" to its server.
+I always tell Selenium to [simulate a "tab" key after typing text into a text-field](https://github.com/tbensky/selenium-peoplesoft/blob/cbcf40d99993a2ec40b6cfad69121d5017f8e7c9/src/autops.py#L57) (doing this was actually a huge step in getting this all to work with PS).

+The tab forces PS to its desperate "call-home" to its server after text entry.
 A spinner comes up when this happens.
 After having a lot of trouble keeping the script in sync with the web-interactions, it dawned on me to always wait for the spinner to disappear before continuing.
 This meant PS is now happy with the last data entry.
+This was another huge step in getting this to work.

 It was rather comical to try to find the HTML ID for the spinner though, as it would come and go quickly.
 I had to enter some faux data in the Firefox Developer, then hover quickly to the place on the screen where the spinner appeared, then watch the code section for its name (all within a second or two).
 I think I finally nailed it down, as shown here.
 There's both a spinner and a "Saved..." message PS puts out, so I wait for both of them to clear (or become "invisible") before proceeding to the next data entry field.